Benz-uts/Group-17.2-Real-Time-Stock-Price-Prediction/README.md

-# Real-Time Stock Price Prediction Using Machine Learning and Sentiment Analysis
+# Real-Time Stock Price Prediction Using Machine Learning

 This repository contains the source code and documentation for a course project titled **"Real-Time Stock Price Prediction"**.
 The project aims to predict short-term stock prices using a combination of machine learning models, deep learning, technical indicators, and sentiment analysis derived from financial news.